 A Look at Arizona Governor’s Conferences Past

-This year was the first time the Arizona Governor’s Conference was held virtually.
+This year was the first time the Arizona Governor’s Conference on tourism was held virtually.
 And it certainly looked and operated quite a bit differently than it did years prior!

 With COVID-19 leaving the future of well…everything uncertain, we’re eager to see what the conference will look like in the year(s) to come.
 But not only does the pandemic have the potential to change the format of the conference, but it could equally change the content that the event is centered around.
 Depending on how long it takes to return to a “new normal”, that includes travel, the industry could see massive changes in the near future.
 And that means everything from panel discussions to internal strategies are contingent upon what kind of recovery Arizona sees.
 So, we’re staying tuned – and so should you!